sadiatasneemkhan/SENG-438-A4/Assignment 4 Report.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+Mutation testing has many advantages that increase the overall quality of test suites.
+It protects a program from potential bugs by checking if the test suite is strong enough to kill injected faults.
+Mutants can be automated, which makes it easier to use mutation testing on a test suite.
+The more bugs that are detected, the better the the test suite is.
+This fault-based testing approach improves the completeness and quality of the test suite.
+However, mutation testing also has its disadvantages.
+The execution and analysis time is extremely slow for automated mutation testing tools, as we have seen first hand from using PIT test.
+Also, mutation testing cannot be used alongside black box tsting since access to the source code is required in order to inject mutants.

 # Explain your SELENUIM test case design process

 When coming up with our test cases on selenium, we tried to test each of the major features of the best buy website to ensure functionality of the website.
 Once each group member chose a functionality of the website we used selenium to record the process of us using the specified functionality.
 After creating the test suite we ran our tests to ensure the tests would pass.